Toiseo/ShotTracker/README.md

 ## 🏹 Usage Instructions

 1. **Set Up the Target:**
    Place the target with attached markers in the camera's view.
 Ensure all markers are clearly visible.
+I recommend placing the camera below the target since that is how it has been tested.

 2. **Adjust Camera:**
-   Use the web interface's focus slider to get a sharp image of the target.
+   If your camera does not properly correct the perspective in the web view, try adjusting the camera angle and the camera settings like focus, auto-focus, and exposure for better results.

 3. **Capture Reference Image:**
    Click **"Capture Reference Image"** in the web UI.
 This sets the baseline for shot detection.
+If you are using this in an environment with changing light conditions I recommend that you capture a new reference image before each shot and discard any false positives that may occur due to changing light conditions.
+See "Review & Save" for more details.

 4. **Take a Shot:**
    Fire at the target.
-After each shot, click **"Capture"** to detect and display the shot location.
+After each shot, click **"Capture Reference Image"** to detect and display the shot location.

 5. **Review & Save:**
    Accept or discard the detected shot.
 Accepted shots are saved and shown in the interface.